Yurii-Laguta/JB4A-SDK-Android/index.md

 * MPUSH-3333 - Change payload to properly send SDK Version and GCM Sender Id which are saved in pushAddressExtension table in the Marketing Cloud.<br/>
 * MPUSH-3322 - Ensure database used in SDK is initialized at beginning of readyAimFire().<br/>
 * MPUSH-3313 - Implement registerActivityLifecycleCallbacks() to handle onResume() and onPause() detection for Activities.<br/>
- _`Note:` You can remove ETPush.activityResumed() and ETPush.activityPaused() for apps targetting API level 14 or later._ <br/>
+ _`Note:` You can remove ETPush.activityResumed() and ETPush.activityPaused() for apps targeting API level 14 or later._ <br/>
 * MPUSH-3256 - Encrypt all data within the SDK SharedPreferences file and all sensitive data in the SDK SQLite database.<br/>
  _`Note:` If you use ProGuard in your production app, you must not obfuscate the SDK._ See [ProGuard Implementation]({{ site.baseurl }}/sdk-implementation/proguard.html)<br/>
 * MPUSH-3402 - Obfuscate non-public methods and attributes.<br/>
 * MPUSH-3233 - Support Google Play Services v6.5.87 and up. <br/>
 * MPUSH-3150 - Update license for SDK to use Salesforce.com. <br/>
 * MPUSH-3320 - Ensure that Location work within the SDK is not executed when location turned off in readyAimFire(). <br/>
-* MPUSH-3293 - Build SDK with latest Android SDK, support, and app compat libraries.<br/>
+* MPUSH-3293 - Build SDK with latest Android SDK, support, and appcompat libraries.<br/>
 * MPUSH-3285 - Make sure CloudPage Inbox downloads occur whether Analytics are turned on or not.<br/>
-* MPUSH-3485 - Fix crash in serialzing/deserialzing blank Attributes.
+* MPUSH-3485 - Fix crash in serializing/deserializing blank Attributes.

 **Required Coding Changes**

 The following are changes that must be made in order to upgrade from previous releases of the SDK:<br/>

-* You must change your AndroidManfestFile.xml in order to use the new ET Receivers and Services.
+* You must change your AndroidManifest.xml in order to use the new ET Receivers and Services.
 We have simplified and renamed to more easily add the SDK to your mobile apps.
   * [Implement the SDK for Google]({{ site.baseurl }}/sdk-implementation/implement-sdk-google.html) or [Implement the SDK for Amazon]({{ site.baseurl }}/sdk-implementation/implement-sdk-amazon.html)
 * You must update the activityPaused() and activityResumed() calls as static calls in your activities to determine whether app is in foreground or background for CloudPage Inbox, Analytics, and Location messages.<br/>
   * [Analytics]({{ site.baseurl }}/features/analytics.html)